SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-dragon-green.md

 _Imagine a sleek western dragon with a particularly long neck and yellow frills.
 It loves to lie and manipulate, and it wants as many living humanoids as it can in its hoard._

-_titanic strength, vicious intelligence, overconfident charisma._
+_Titanic strength, vicious intelligence, overconfident charisma._

 <br>